 The DFKI Robotics Innovation Center actively supports the compatibility of family and career.
 An in-house childcare facility is offered for emergencies where DFKI employees’ children may be looked after by qualified kindergarten teachers in terms of a full-day care service.

-In 2011, a branch office of the Robotics Innovation Center at the University of Osnabrück was opened under the direction of Prof. Dr. Joachim Hertzberg.
-With the application focus on agriculture, Osnabrück scientists developed algorithms for the plan-based control of autonomous robots.
-Due to the strong growth of the Bremen research department as well as the intensification of cooperation with the state of Lower Saxony, the research group forms the DFKI Laboratory Niedersachsen together with two other newly founded research groups at the Universities of Osnabrück and Oldenburg since April 2019.
+In 2011, a branch of the Robotics Innovation Center opened at the University of Osnabrück under the direction of Prof. Dr. Joachim Hertzberg.
+With the application focus on agriculture, the Osnabrück scientists developed algorithms for the plan-based control of autonomous robots.
+Due to the strong growth of the Bremen research department and the intensification of cooperation with the state of Lower Saxony, the Plan-Based Robot Control (PBR) research department, together with two other newly founded research departments at the universities of Osnabrück and Oldenburg, has formed the DFKI Laboratory Lower Saxony since April 2019.

 as of 2009 third full DFKI location